 - Tack Cloth

 Before we dive into the steps, here’s a big tip.
-I get asked “what kind of paint to use on kitchen cabinets?” all the time, so this should help!
+I get asked “what type of paint to use on kitchen cabinets?” all the time, so this should help!

 It’s amazing, y’all.
 It was the only cabinet paint I’d ever used, and it went on smooth, didn’t leave brush strokes and has a durable finish.
 To this day there are no chips on those bathroom cabinets.

-Ace Hardware’s Door, Trim and Cabinet Paint: It is a very thin paint that glides on and dries extremely smooth.
+It is a very thin latex paint that glides on and dries extremely smooth and hard.
 You want to paint with multiple thin coats of paint, so I did.
 And after a few minutes I would go back to a door and check for drops or pooling in the low parts of the cabinet doors.
 I could lightly run my brush through the pools or drips and the paint would level out again and not show brush marks.

 Final thought: I think BM Advance is a fabulous paint, but if you use it, I would highly recommend adding a paint conditioner like Floetrol to your paint (mix according to the directions on the bottle).